simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab Setup.md

 ---
 ### Setup Process for PGVector Docker Container

 The labs featuring Vector Store have optional steps for running on an actual Vector Store rather than the `SimpleVectorStore`.
-To complete these steps, Use PostgreSQL's PGVectorStore.
-It is a variant of postgres specialized for Vector storage.
+To complete these steps using PostgreSQL's PGVectorStore, follow the steps here.
+PGVectorStore is a variant of postgres specialized for Vector storage.

 WARNING:  This is not an official image.